The work you do not see.

 |---|---|---|

 | Text | Live | Restructure and integrity checks ship on every chat turn.
-Visible on the governance ribbon under each answer. |
+Visible on the receipt strip under each answer. |

 | Voice | Live | Transcribed voice runs the same restructure path via the voice input tag, then the same checks as text.
-Audit log shows the same governance fields. |
+Audit log shows the same check fields. |

 | Image | Live | The image prompt text runs through restructure on both generate and edit paths.
 Elite image generation adds the 3-engine vision critique. |

-| Connector | Wired, partial | Write-side governance ships today on the chat pipeline.
+| Connector | Wired, partial | Write-side checks ship today on the chat pipeline.
 Read-side per-provider receipts are the next sprint - see Connector As Turn above. |

 The contract: Five Pillars bind every modality.
 The receipt: the coverage row above.
 We update this table when a row moves, not when marketing pressure asks for it.
 See the philosophy entry.